Nanoparticles for Imaging and Drug Delivery Applications

 Open all year round

-This is a self-funded, 3 year full-time or 6 year part-time PhD studentship, starting in October 2019 or February 2020.
+This is a self-funded, 3 year full-time or 6 year part-time PhD studentship.
 This project is supervised by Dr Eugen Barbu.

 Finely dispersed particulate systems play an important role in pharmacy and medicine.
 Their design, manipulation and usage require an approach that brings together fundamental concepts from chemistry, materials science, engineering, pharmacy, biology, medicine and nanotechnology.

 This project will develop novel core-shell nanoparticulate systems that will be investigated for potential use in chemotherapy and biomedical imaging.
 You'll prepare and characterise nanoconstructs based on natural and/or synthetic polymers in combination with inorganic components (such as gold or super-paramagnetic metal oxides).